Squad-Wiki/squad-wiki-pipeline-map-data/doc/installation.md

 21. Compile and save the blueprint.

-22. Navigate to  `/Content/Gameplay/Gamemodes/Objectives` and open the `BP_ObjectiveSpawnLocation` blueprint.
+22. Navigate to  `/Content/Gameplay/Objectives` and open the `BP_ObjectiveSpawnLocation` blueprint.

-23. If prompited make sure to `Open Full Blueprint Editor`.
+23. If prompted make sure to `Open Full Blueprint Editor`.

 23. Add the `Map Grab Assets 4 0` component to this blueprint.